Sedation Dentistry in Killeen

 Creates A Soothing Atmosphere

 Does your child regularly become nervous or anxious when a visit to the dentist’s office is coming up on the calendar?
-At Killeen Children’s Dental Center, our team does everything in their power to provide a comfortable and welcoming atmosphere for our special patients.
+At Killeen Children’s Dental & Orthodontics, our team does everything in their power to provide a comfortable and welcoming atmosphere for our special patients.
 If this still isn’t enough, though, we have a back-up: sedation dentistry.
 Our sedation techniques are designed to ease the nerves and help patients achieve genuine relaxation throughout their procedures – no fear required!
 Parents should contact our Harker Heights, TX office today to learn more or schedule a visit.

 Our practice is home to several different types of sedation, and we will recommend them based on each unique patient’s needs.
 They include: